wzugang/elr-memery-pool/README.txt

-source files is in src folder. library is compiled to lib folder. test program is in test folder. a usage sample is in sample folder.
+source files is in src folder. library is compiled to lib folder. test program is in test folder. a usage example is in example folder.

 to use it in source code just copy inc and src to your project and include all source files.